Aaron-Loera/Excursion/README.md

-# excursion
+# Portfolio Project One
-A mobile app which helps users record and share their experiences (off platform project in Codecademy)
+A mobile app that helps users record and share their experiences (off-platform project in Codecademy).